matthewspahl/Fridge_Tracker/README.md

 Note: to test the recipes feature, you can create a free account with Spoonacular, to get a limited amount of free api points to use every day.
 Save the API key as SPOONACULAR_API_KEY in your system environment variables.
 Here is one key you can use, but you can make your own account if you need more points: 7f3b935e0e7942b49692b61a59339e0d

+Added a push notification on login page from tutorial https://www.youtube.com/watch?v=HlYFW2zaYQM by Traversy Media.